oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 version of the Internet Protocol.
 It is RECOMMENDED that clients attempt to bind to the loopback interface using both IPv4 and IPv6 and use whichever is available.

+### Private-Use URI Scheme Redirection {#private-use-uri-scheme}

+Many mobile and desktop computing platforms support inter-app communication via URIs by allowing apps to register private-use URI schemes (sometimes colloquially referred to as "custom URL schemes") like `com.example.app`.
+When the browser or another app attempts to load a URI with a private-use URI scheme, the app that registered it is launched to handle the request.

+Many environments that support private-use URI schemes do not provide a mechanism to claim a scheme and prevent other parties from using another application's scheme.
+As such, clients using private-use URI schemes are vulnerable to potential attacks on their redirect URIs, so this option should only be used if the previously mentioned more secure options are not available.

+To perform an authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirect URI utilizes a private-use URI scheme it registered with the operating system.

+When choosing a URI scheme to associate with the app, apps MUST use a URI scheme based on a domain name under their control, expressed in reverse order, as recommended by Section 3.8 of {{RFC7595}} for private-use URI schemes.

+For example, an app that controls the domain name `app.example.com` can use `com.example.app` as their scheme.
+Some authorization servers assign client identifiers based on domain names, for example, `client1234.usercontent.example.net`, which can also be used as the domain name for the scheme when reversed in the same manner.
+A scheme such as `myapp`, however, would not meet this requirement, as it is not based on a domain name.

+When there are multiple apps by the same publisher, care must be taken so that each scheme is unique within that group.
+On platforms that use app identifiers based on reverse-order domain names, those identifiers can be reused as the private-use URI scheme for the OAuth redirect to help avoid this problem.

+Following the requirements of Section 3.2 of {{RFC3986}}, as there is no naming authority for private-use URI scheme redirects, only a single slash (`/`) appears after the scheme component.
+A complete example of a redirect URI utilizing a private-use URI scheme is:

+    com.example.app:/oauth2redirect/example-provider

+When the authorization server completes the request, it redirects to the client's redirect URI as it would normally.
+As the redirect URI uses a private-use URI scheme, it results in the operating system launching the native app, passing in the URI as a launch parameter.
+Then, the native app uses normal processing for the authorization response.

 ## Security Considerations in Native Apps